gspia/7guis-reflex-nix/README.md

 Why to make it work for both ghc and ghcjs?
 Hopefully the working ghc would mean that ghcid can also be used, thus helping the workflow a lot.
-(And in this way there is no need for separate executables thus simplifign cabal a tiny bit.
+(And in this way there is no need for separate executables thus simplifying cabal a tiny bit.
 Nor there is a need for separate main-files.)

 The cells-example ("mini-excel") has something waiting for a fix: the first